How do I make a reservation?

 Belize is rich with adventure, which is one of the things we love about it!
 However, when you’re visiting for a short time, all the options can feel a bit overwhelming.
 Visit this blog post for our suggestions on how many tours to book during your stay.

 We’ve outlined many of our favorite activities and places to visit on our Things to Do page and we suggest you start there.
 If you’d like to have things arranged before you arrive, we can book most of the excursions for you!

-Your on-site hosts are also available to assist in answering questions, booking excursions, or arranging transport.
+Your butler is also available to assist in answering questions, booking excursions, or arranging transport.